Capital districts and territories: Dominican Republic

-In Dominican Republic the National District, containing the city of Santo Domingo de Guzman was created as a special district in 1922.
+In the Dominican Republic, the National District, containing the city of Santo Domingo de Guzmán, was created as a special district in 1922.

 India

 The National Capital Territory is a special union territory of India.
 The territory encompasses three statutory towns: New Delhi (the capital of India), Delhi and Delhi Cantonment, along with 59 census towns and 165 villages.
 The NCT was set up as a federally administered Union Territory on 11 November 1956.
 In December 1991, the NCT was given a legislative assembly headed by a Chief Minister.
 The territory is not classified as a true union territory, though the central government does have limited control over the functioning of the territory much like other union territories.
-The NCT is unique in India in that the municipal control is handled by a locally elected government, major areas such as the police, and administration are handled by the central government.
+The NCT is unique in India in that the municipal control is handled by a locally elected government, and major areas such as the police, and administration are handled by the central government.

 Indonesia

-In Indonesia, the national capital Jakarta is within the Daerah Khusus Ibukota Jakarta (Special Capital Region of Jakarta).
+In Indonesia, the national capital Jakarta is within the Daerah Khusus Jakarta (Special Region of Jakarta).
 Jakarta is considered one of Indonesia's provinces, therefore Jakarta is headed by a governor and not a mayor.
 However, Jakarta is divided into 5 smaller "administrative cities" (kota administrasi) and one "administrative regency" (kabupaten administrasi).
 The administrative cities are Central, North, East, West, and South Jakarta.
 The Kepulauan Seribu (Thousand Islands) administrative regency is also included in the formal definition of Jakarta.
-All of these sub-units have its own degree of autonomy.
+All of these sub-units have their own degree of autonomy.
 Mayors of the five administrative cities and the regent of Kepulauan Seribu administration-regency are not elected, but directly appointed by the Governor and members of the Provincial Parliament of Jakarta.
 Furthermore, these sub-units do not have local parliament as opposed to other cities or regencies in Indonesia.